foenixx/template-hugo-codeit/content/posts/theme-documentation-content/index.md

 $ c = \pm\sqrt{a^2 + b^2} $ and \\( f(x)=\int\_{-\infty}^{\infty} \hat{f}(\xi) e^{2 \pi i \xi x} d \xi \\)

 {{< admonition tip >}}
-You can add more block and inline delimiters in your [site configuration](../theme-documentation-basics#site-configuration).
+You can add more block and inline delimiters in your `config.toml`.
 {{< /admonition >}}

 #### Copy-tex